WordStat 8 has new features and options to increase flexibility and allow the software to be used by less-experienced and expert users alike.

 - Social media services: Twitter, Facebook, Reddit, RSS Feeds, Youtube

-- Email platforms: Outlook, Gmail, Hotmail, Mbox and EML format
+- Email platforms: Outlook, Gmail, Hotmail, Mbox, and EML format

 - Many other sources…

 A new Explorer mode has been implemented to allow users with little text mining experience to quickly and easily extract meaning from large amounts of text data.
 You can identify the most frequent words and phrases and extract the most salient topics in your documents with the improved topic modeling tool of WordStat 8.
-At any time you can switch to expert mode which gives you access to all of WordStat features including content analysis dictionaries, crosstabs, and cooccurrence analyzes features.
+At any time you can switch to the expert mode which gives you access to all of WordStat features including content analysis dictionaries, crosstabs, and cooccurrence analyzes features.

 The existing topic modeling routine benefits from numerous improvements such as an additional extraction algorithm (NNMF) for faster topic extraction, as well as an innovative topic enrichment process.
 This technique allows one to move beyond the “bag-of-word” solution typical of traditional topic modeling by automatically selecting related phrases and providing suggestions for additional expressions, potential exceptions as well as spelling corrections.
-All these innovations should lead to more precise and comprehensive measurement of salient topics in your text collection.
+All these innovations should lead to a more precise and comprehensive measurement of salient topics in your text collection.

 WordStat 8 has several new graphic displays to help you better understand the results of your data analysis.
-We have improved, interactive word clouds, donut and radar charts.
+We have improved, interactive word clouds, donut, and radar charts.

 With a simple click, you can also export your results to Tableau Software to use its advanced interactive data visualization tools.

 Several new features and improvements have been made to the categorization dictionaries section, to help you be more precise in your text search and get more accurate results.